 What are Google’s Core Web Vitals?

 Your site’s visitors prefer sites with a great page experience.
-In recent years, Google has added a variety of these user experience criteria as factors for ranking results.
+In recent years, Google has added various user experience criteria for ranking results.
 Google calls these Core Web Vitals, a set of metrics related to speed, responsiveness, and visual stability, to help site owners measure user experience on the web.

 Core Web Vitals incorporate 3 concise metrics:

 - Largest Contentful Paint (LCP): measures loading performance.
 To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.